 Example: Calendar Method Calculation

-Let’s use me as an example for the calendar method calculation.
-After tracking my cycle for a few months, I learned that my cycle length varies between 26-30 days.
-Overall, I found that my average cycle length happens to line up with the general average of 28 days.
-(This is actually very rare, so do not worry if you are several days off from this!)
+Let’s say that after tracking your cycle for a few months, you learn that your cycle length varies between 26-30 days with an average cycle length of about 28 days.
+(The general average of 28 days that you hear about is actually very rare, so do not worry if you are several days off from this!)

-Using the calendar method, I determined that I could possibly be ovulating around Day 14 of my cycle (average cycle length of 28 days minus 14 days = Day 14).
+Using the calendar method, you can determine that you could possibly be ovulating around Day 14 of your cycle (average cycle length of 28 days minus 14 days = Day 14).
 If you instead have 35-day cycles, your average ovulation timing would be Day 21 (average cycle length of 35 days minus 14 days = Day 21).

 Let’s take another look at the calendar visual.
 With a 28-day cycle ending on the 30th of the month, your estimated ovulation date would be the 16th of the month.

 After you have identified your average ovulation day, you can then time intercourse around that day.
 If you are using period tracking and the calendar method alone, experts typically suggest that you still cast a wide net when it comes to the timing of intercourse.
 Since this method is relying on general averages for ovulation timing, it is typically recommended that you have intercourse every other day beginning a week prior to the average ovulation day through a week after the average ovulation day.
 By covering more ground, you will increase your chances of hitting your fertile window.